By Ruby Bolaria

 Students were thoughtful and sophisticated in their conception of their ideal neighborhood, drawing metro rail lines to encourage business development, pools and parks for the public, libraries and museums to get people off the streets, more bike and carpool lanes to ease congestion and gardens to “keep it green.”

 One student group drew a picture with a large homeless shelter in the center.
 “There are too many homeless people.
 Maybe we can build a homeless shelter with a hospital and rehab center together – there are a lot of crack addicts,” said one student.

 “That’s planning,” said Garcia.

 Many plans acknowledged the need for more gyms, less fast food and more commercial business areas to promote economic development.

 An Elara student, Jesus Palalia, said “the exercise is fun compared to what we do at school.
 I really want to get into design, specifically in aerospace.”
-He said he was inspired by teacher from eighth grade who brought visitors from NASA to the school.
+He said teacher from eighth grade who brought visitors from NASA to the school inspired him.

 “I just want to help people and my community,” said another student, Luz Navarrete.

 Many facilitators of the program come from similar roots and were excited to be involved.